 *Florida Gold Seal Vocational Scholarships can only be used to fund a career education or certificate program and is not applicable at Jacksonville University.

 Florida Academic Scholarship

-The value of the award is $211 per enrolled credit (2020-21 school year).
-To be eligible for Florida Academic Scholars, a student must:
+The value of the award is $211 per enrolled credit (2021-22 school year).
+Please refer to the link below for eligibility requirements for the Florida Academic Scholars award.

 A 3.0 cumulative GPA is required for renewal, but 2.75 or above would allow the student to renew at the level of the Florida Medallion Scholars.
 Recipients must successfully complete a minimum of 24 credits annually for renewal.